 THE RITUAL

 Imagine a sequence of music and movement that lasts an hour and is performed by five musicians: in terms of training, they are two singers, a violinist, a pianist and a composer who also plays the santoor, though everybody sings and everybody moves.
 Inspiration is drawn from circular rituals such as the canonical hours, antiphonal structures such as weaving songs, and the slow march of a funeral procession.
 Music from earlier times and other traditions will sit alongside a handful of commissions, the old and the new speaking to one another across history and geography.
-Repertoire includes the Byzantine hymns of Kassia, Corsican polyphony and songs of longing by Josquin, Couperin and Catherine Lamb.
-Contemporary laments have been commissioned from Soosan Lolavar, Luke Nickel, Christopher Trapani and James Weeks.
 The staging is simple, using gestural sequences drawn from domestic and liturgical committals to create a ritual that is familiar yet deeply personal.

 THE ENSEMBLE